-In this subject students will investigate and imaginatively interpret significant concepts and connections of the disciplines of drawing and painting.
+In this subject students will investigate and imaginatively interpret concepts relevant to the disciplines of drawing and painting.
 In consultation with lecturers students will develop a program of studio studies which reflect their individual interests and enable them to view their work in relation to both art history and contemporary developments.